Walter Gaitán

 Walter Nicolás Gaitán Sayavedra (March 13, 1977) is a retired Argentine professional footballer.

 An attacking midfielder, Gaitán was known for his vision on the pitch, passing, powerful left shot and a classy ball control.
-Nicknamed Chueco, Gaitán played his best seasons with Liga MX club Tigres UANL.
+Gaitán played his best seasons with Liga MX club Tigres UANL.

 Career

 Argentina and Spain

 Walter Gaitán began his career in Argentina with Rosario Central in 1997.
 He left the team in 1998 and moved to Villarreal of the Spanish Liga.
 After two years in Spain, he returned to Argentina in early 2001, joining Boca Juniors by request of coach Carlos Bianchi.
 Gaitán became a regular substitute of Juan Román Riquelme.
 He scored an early goal in semifinals of the 2001 Copa Libertadores against Palmeiras at the Estádio Palestra Itália.
 Boca Juniors became the 2001 Copa Libertadores champions.

 On September 16, 2001, in the Superclásico of the Apertura 2001 season, at 83' he scored the 1–1 tie against River Plate at the Estadio Monumental.
 He scored eight goals in 12 matches of the Apertura 2001 season.
 In 2002, now under Óscar Tabárez, he became a regular starter in League and Copa Libertadores 2002, but gradually lower his level and went to the bench by mid-2002.
 Gaitán finally left Boca Juniors with 14 goals in 51 matches.